shalvah/twitter-error-handler/README.md

 The various error codes are provided as properties of the `codes` object.

 - `name`: The name of the error class
-- `errors`: The original array of errors from the Twitter API response (as gotten from the `response` value passed to the `handleTwitterErrors` function)
+- `errors`: The original array of errors from the Twitter API response (as gotten from the `response` value passed to the `wrapTwitterErrors` function)
-- `endpoint`: The endpoint for the API call (the same value passed to the `handleTwitterErrors` function)
+- `endpoint`: The endpoint for the API call (the same value passed to the `wrapTwitterErrors` function)

 Calling the `valueOf()` method of any of the error objects returns a nice JSON representation of the above properties (useful for logging purposes).